chin2km/Webpack-3-React-16/README.md

 # webpack-babel-react
-Its me trying out webpack 3 and React fibre
+Its me trying out Webpack 3 and React fibre